Skip to Main Content

 Difference between APR and interest rate

-- The price you pay to borrow money for a mortgage, expressed in the form of a percentage of the loan principal
+The price you pay to borrow money for a mortgage, expressed in the form of a percentage of the loan principal.
+The interest rate doesn’t reflect any other costs or fees paid in association with the loan and is impacted by Federal Reserve funds rate policies.

-- A percentage that indicates the total yearly cost of your loan; it includes your interest rate, as well as the other fees you’ll pay for the mortgage
+A percentage that indicates the total yearly cost of your loan; it includes your interest rate, as well as the other fees, like origination fees.
+The APR more accurately reflects the overall cost of a mortgage.
+Typically more expensive than the interest rate alone.

 Expressed as a percentage, both the annual percentage rate (APR) and interest rate on a mortgage provide benchmarks for you to compare different loans and their costs.
 The key difference is that the interest rate is always going to be lower than the APR.